Implications of Climate Change

 - Adapting to Climate Change – See examples of how communities are adapting to climate change by NCA region.

 |Regional Impacts||Sector Impacts by Region||Adapting to Climate Change|

 |Hawai'i & Pacific Islands||*U.S. Tropical Islands||Hawai'i & Pacific Islands|

 EPA has developed state-level summaries of climate change impacts.
 To learn more about the likely impacts where you live, follow the link below.

 U.S. National Climate Assessment NCA

 Since 1990, the U.S. Global Change Research Program (USGCRP) has helped the Nation to understand, assess, predict, and respond to human-induced and natural processes of global change.
-USGCRP issued its third, and most recent National Climate Assessment (NCA) in May 2014.
+USGCRP issued its fourth, and most recent National Climate Assessment (NCA4) in 2018.
 The NCA serves as the foundation of the scientific information reflected in the Adaptation Resource Center.